jamesly123/Root-JB-Detection-SSL-Pinning-Bypass-Script-Automation/README.md

     -   Enter the app package name for the target app (e.g., `com.example.app`).
     -   Enter the platform that is being used
     -   The batch script will also ask if the device is a remote device (connect to frida-server using network) or not (connect to frida-server using USB)
+    -   The batch script will also ask if the scripts being used is for Root/JB Detection Bypass or SSL Certificate Pinning Bypass
     -   The script will automatically find all the bypass scripts for each specific platform

 5.  **Script Execution**: